jahokas/Peer-reviews/README.md

 2. Adding latitudes and longitudes of neighborhoods in the dataframe
 3. The replication of the analysis with Lyon data set

-## Submitted and Accepted Assignments
+## Previous submitted and accepted assignments

 ### Peer-graded Assignment: Segmenting and Clustering Neighborhoods in Toronto